Learn how to make your own dip dye curtains. Dye is one of my favorite tricks for customizing fabric decor, like these IKEA slipcovers.

 - Sewing machine (to hem edges)

-***I only use jacquard dyes.
+***I love using Jacquard dyes.
 The quality is fantastic and they don’t fade with time and washing.
 These dyes aren’t that much more expensive than the kind you buy at the grocery store.
 Be sure to buy soda ash too.

 Preparing the Curtains and Dye